-- Make sure that all the DNA is recovered from the Nanobind disk by centrifuging the tube containing the Nanobind disk at 10,000 x g for 15 sec. - If the sample is heterogeneous, you may be sampling from an area of the eluate that is a lot less concentrated.
+- Make sure that all the DNA is recovered from the Nanobind disk by centrifuging the tube containing the Nanobind disk at 10,000 x g for 15 s. - If the sample is heterogeneous, you may be sampling from an area of the eluate that is a lot less concentrated.
 Take measurements from the top, middle, and bottom of the eluate to get an average concentration. - Your input could be too low.
-For nucleated blood, we recommend starting with 10 μL of blood, but some samples may require up to 30 μL of blood to get enough DNA for downstream applications.
+For cultured human cells, we recommend $1 \times 10^6 5 \times 10^6$ cells.
+For example, 5×10^6 GM12878 cells should recover >30 μg of DNA. - The lysis could be inefficient due to improper resuspension of the cell pellet.
+Make sure the cell pellet is completely resuspended in step 2 and that no visible cell clumps remain.
+We recommend being overly aggressive at this step.

 4. Why are the purities lower than expected?
-Is this this a problem?
+Is this a problem?

 - We do NOT see a correlation between UV purity and sequencing performance and do not pay particular attention to the UV purity as long as it is within the expected range for that particular sample type.
-Generally, nucleated blood gives purities of 260/230 >1.7 and 260/280 >1.8.
+Generally, cultured human cells give UV purities of 260/230 >1.7 and 260/280 >1.8.
 Samples with UV purity slightly outside of this range will likely still sequence well.
 Samples with UV purity far outside this range should be treated with caution. - The purity could be lower due to insufficient lysis resulting from too high of a cell input.
-We recommend 10 μL of nucleated blood, but some samples may only require 5 μL.
-Higher inputs can yield more DNA but can overwhelm the lysis chemistry, resulting lower purity. - Lower purity can also be caused by insufficient mixing during the lysis steps.
-Many users will tend to be too gentle during the mixing steps.
-The resulting DNA will be bigger but will be difficult to handle and will tend to have lower purity.
-It is important to follow the vortexing steps outlined in the protocols.
-We recommend erring on the side of being overly aggressive.
-Even with all the vortexing, the DNA will still be 50-300 kb in length.
+We recommend $1x10^6 5x10^6$ cells.
+Inputs greater than this can overwhelm the lysis chemistry, resulting in lower recoveries and lower purity.